Rhubarb Chia Jam (refined sugar-free)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-Toast and jam is in many ways the perfect breakfast.
-It’s crunchy, hearty and just sweet enough to satisfy your sweet tooth in the morning.
-But most jams that you can find at the store are made mostly with sugar instead of mostly fruit.
+Toast and jam is, in many ways, the perfect breakfast.
+It’s crunchy, hearty, and just sweet enough to satisfy your sweet tooth in the morning.
+But most jams that you can find at the store are made with tons of sugar and little fruit.

-I say, it’s time to embrace the natural sweetness of fresh fruit instead of loading jam up with added sugars.
-This tangy rhubarb chia jam has no refined sugars.
-It’s thickened with chia seeds, not pectin, and you can really taste the rhubarb flavor.
+I say it’s time to embrace the natural sweetness of fresh fruit instead of loading jam up with added sugars.
+This Strawberry Rhubarb Jam has no refined sugars.
+It’s thickened with chia seeds, not pectin, and you can really taste the tart rhubarb flavor and the sweetness of the strawberries, making the perfect combination!

 Ready to boost your breakfast game?
 Let’s get to this rhubarb jam recipe.